Before Kaleb woke up, Lance came toward me.

 “I see.”
 He spent the next few seconds doing the eye thing before adding; “They’re a third rate faction in the city, the four of them.
 How did you run into them?”

-“I met Kaleb by accident and we got chased by shifters, the other Darksiders made the save, but they blame me for him getting hurt, they want me to make up for it… Or they’ll turn me in to you.”
+“I met Kaleb by accident and we got chased by shifters, the other Darksiders made the save, but they blame me for him getting hurt, they want me to make up for it… Or they’ll turn me in to your custody.”

-“Seems like it, the animal-thing smelled I was a dhampir.”
+“Seems like it, the animal-thing smelled I was a dhampir though.”

 “That would be the Abomination.”
 He remarked.

 “They’re fairly rare, it’s what happen when fully blessed shifters mate together.
 My informants tell me the abomination is still a juvenile, maybe six or seven years old.
 It shouldn’t be able to shapeshift yet.”

 I shuddered to think that monster who had taken Lisa down was nothing but a child.

 “What do they want from you?”
 He then asked.